AHRC Award for Postgraduate Training

-In 2015/16, the CDT in Celtic Languages will fund approximately 6 studentships, which may be held at any one of our consortium HEIs.
+In 2018/19, the CDT in Celtic Languages will fund approximately 5 studentships, which may be held at any one of our consortium HEIs.
 Supervision across two HEIs is also strongly encouraged, and should be explored prior to completing your application, but you must be primarily admitted to one HEI, which will be your host institution and which will complete the institutional statement of support.

-Applicants for CDT studentships must hold a conditional or unconditional offer of a place on a PhD programme at one of the consortium’s institutions.
+Applicants for CDT studentships must hold a conditional or unconditional offer of a place on a PhD programme at one of the consortium’s Higher Education Institutions (HEIs).
 Applicants must be nominated for a CDT studentship by the host institution.
-Institutions will select their nominations by Monday, 9 February 2015 at the latest.
-Nominated students will then be advised to complete an application for a CDT studentship by Friday, 27 February, employing the CDT application form.
+Institutions will select their nominations by Monday, 6 February 2018 at the latest.

 - Candidates will normally hold a relevant First Class Honours degree (such as BA, MS BMus, BSc, LLB, or, in Scotland, MA) and preferably a similar calibre of Master’s degree.

 - If you have been ordinarily resident in the UK for the three year period preceding the start-date of your proposed postgraduate programme, you may be eligible to apply for a full award, which pays your tuition fees and a maintenance grant.
 If you are from a European Union country, other than the UK, and you have been resident in an EU country for a period of three years preceding the start of your proposed study, you may be eligible for a fees-only award, which pays your tuition fees, but does not provide a maintenance grant.